 There is one entrance fee of 10k IDR (€0.65) to both waterfalls.

-Though we spent some time figuring out our way to Tiu Kelep we made it to both waterfalls independently.
-Must add that part of the path to Tiu Kelep was badly effected by the earthquake with boulders and trees cutting the way.
-Therefore we had to climb over rocks and trees and walk across shallow but relatively fast water streams.
-So best to have a pair of hiking sandals.
+Though we spent some time figuring out our way to Tiu Kelep, we made it to both waterfalls independently.
+Must add that part of the path to Tiu Kelep was badly affected by the earthquake with boulders and trees cutting the way.
+Therefore we had to climb over rocks and trees and walk across ankle-deep fast-flowing water streams.
+So best to have a pair of hiking sandals or water shoes.

 From the entrance to Sendang Gile Waterfall

-It seems that there are 2 separate entrances to Sendang Gile.
-With one involving a set of stairs which at time of our visit were being rebuilt and the other with seemingly easier access.
+There are 2 separate entrances to Sendang Gile.
+With one involving a set of stairs which at the time of our visit were being rebuilt and the other with seemingly easier access.

 Once at the entrance and after having paid the ticket fee we got a glimpse of the Dusky Langur jumping from one tree to the next.